 Stick to the Interstate until you reach Clearfield, where you have the option to stop off at Antelope Island State Park for a hike up Frary Peak and stunning panoramic views of the Great Salt Lake.
 Be warned, though: the ascent is challenging!

 Otherwise, drive northward until you enter Ogden.
 Follow I-15 around Willard Bay Reservoir and consider making a stop at Willard Bay State Park before reaching Brigham City.
-Once you arrive, you can divert west to either Golden Spike National Historic Park - with its working steam trains - or head east to Uinta-Wasatch-Cache National Forest.
+Once you arrive, you can divert west to either Golden Spike National Historical Park - with its working steam trains - or head east to Uinta-Wasatch-Cache National Forest.

 Continue on the Interstate, through Malad City, through Inkom around Pocatello and into Blackfoot.
 Here, you can take some time to detour to Craters of the Moon National Monument & Preserve.